Francesco601/AWESOME-Operating-System-Resources/README.md

 - <a href="http://www.brokenthorn.com/Resources/OSDevIndex.html"> Operating System Develpment Series </a>  OS from the ground up in C
 - [xv6: a simple, Unix-like teaching operating system](https://pdos.csail.mit.edu/6.828/2019/xv6/book-riscv-rev0.pdf) - Book for Xv6
 - [Operating Systems: From 0 to 1](https://tuhdo.github.io/os01/) - Bootstrap yourself to write an OS from scratch by Do Hoang Tu
+- <a href="https://www.amazon.in/Linux-Device-Drivers-Jessica-Mckellar/dp/1449371612"> Linux Device Drivers 4th Edition </a>

 <strong> <H2> Articles and Papers: </H2> </strong>
 - <a href="https://www.researchgate.net/publication/353526819_A_Comparative_Analysis_of_Operating_System_case_study_of_Windows_Operating_and_Mackintosh_Operating_System"> A Comparative Analysis of Operating Systems: case study of Windows and Macintoch Operating Systems </a>- Maryam Sarki Abubakar (pdf)